Cycle Sicily's South

 - Ride along the coast from the Mediterranean to the Ionian sea

-- Dine on the Sicilian speciality of freshly grilled swordfish
+- Dine on the Sicilian specialty of arancini, stuffed rice balls

 Catania’s international airport has excellent airline connections to mainland Europe and beyond.